Fabric Studio · Invite-Only Beta

 Every mission starts from zero.
 Analysts rebuild the same ingestion and harmonization plumbing across every project because the last pipeline lives in a notebook that only ran once, on one machine, with one analyst's assumptions baked in.

 Studio inverts that.
-You compose the pipeline visually, and the workspace writes a Pattern — a declarative description of the whole workflow, portable across environments.
+You compose the pipeline visually, and the workspace writes a Pattern — a portable description of the whole workflow, separated from the tools that run it.
 The Pattern travels with you to the next mission, the next team, the next deployment.
 You keep your judgment; Fabric removes the plumbing.

 Three columns.
 Composition, configuration, verification.